Who are we?

 - South American representative: Guillermo Gomez (Argentina)

-- North American representatives: Karen Hutchinson (USA) and Grant Huston (Canada)
+- North American representatives: Karen Hutchinson (USA) and Josh Williams (Canada)

 This group consists of up to 7 senior physiotherapists from 45 countries (currently 200 physiotherapists in total).
 These members are all joined on a list server.
 If you have an issue or question that you would like raised through list-server group then please contact your representative.